LiqiNew/NoHttpRxUtils/README.md

              //Note: If the behavioral event listener is implemented here,
              //then the polling request is not maintained inside the framework,
              //and the polling interceptor interface must be implemented to maintain the polling stop.
+             //RxNoHttpUtils.cancelPoll () cancel polling will be invalid, set the internal loading box will be invalid.
              .setOnObserverEventListener(new OnObserverEventListener<RestRequest<T>, RxInformationModel<T>>(){
                      @Override
                   public RxInformationModel<T> onObserverEvent(RestRequest<T> transferValue) {